Feature Film entries for the 2020 AACTA Awards are now open.

 - A film consisting of a dramatised story of at least 70 minutes’ duration.

-In addition, a Feature Film must be publicly exhibited during the Release Period for paid admission at:
+In addition, a Feature Film must be publicly exhibited or intended to be publicly exhibited during the Release Period for paid admission at:

 - A commercial cinema in a minimum of two Australian capital cities (with at least one being Sydney or Melbourne) for a run of at least seven consecutive days; or